Murder of Lesandro Guzman-Feliz

 The murder of Lesandro Guzman-Feliz occurred on June 20, 2018; the 15-year-old was killed by members of the Dominican-American gang Trinitarios in the Belmont neighborhood of the Bronx.
-The death occurred in a case of mistaken identity.
+The death occurred due to mistaken identification.
 Public outrage arose when graphic video of the murder began to circulate on the Internet.
 Fourteen suspects, all members of the Trinitario gang, were arrested in connection with Guzman-Feliz's death.